 “Man.”
 Wilbur inhaled deeply and jabbed a finger.
 “Don’t even go there.”

-Someone knocked on the door.
+Someone knocked on the door, a welcome distraction.

 “Hey boss?
 A police detective is here to see you.”